tsukasachandesu/karaoke/README.md

 ## TODO

-  * Add support for ADPCM back chorus.
+  * Add fully support for ADPCM back chorus.
   * Full support for the Linux platform.

 -----